RyanBrushett/SecurityCouncil/Security_Council_5/README.md

 	- Implementing a design that would be database-friendly and refining the user/administrator/Council model with these APIs
 	- Refining the simulation room model
 	- Developing the nation teams model (enabling moderators to select ambassadors based on their own decision-making or participants’ elections)
-	- Refining the resolution model with extended support for amendments
+	- Refining the resolution model.
 	- Refining the user experience: simplifying and building consistency across pages

 #### FRONTEND: